-Failure to send a listed officer to one of the forums will result in your organization being inactive for a minimum of one semester.
+Failure to attend your organization's designated Forum will result in your organization becoming suspended for a minimum of one semester.
+However, organizations can regain their active status by attending the subsequent Leaders Forum.

 Individuals requiring accommodation, or information regarding accessibility should contact the Accessible Education Office at 617-496-8707 or dao@fas.harvard.edu.